CriMenghini/ADM/Homework_2/README.md

 # Homework 2 - How do Taxis move in NYC?
 In this assignment we perform an analysis of Taxis in NYC.
-In particular, we are curious to answer to some specific *reasearch* questions (__RQs__) that may help Taxi drivers in planning their movements throughout the city and the Taxi's users to have hints about the convenience of enjoying this service.
+In particular, we are curious to answer to some specific *research* questions (__RQs__) that may help Taxi drivers in planning their movements throughout the city and the Taxi's users to have hints about the convenience of enjoying this service.

 For this purpose we use the open data of Taxi's trips in NYC.
 In order to answer to the *RQs* we take into account the data related to Yellow cab for the year 2018.